CryptoGnome/LimitSwap/README.md

 - Move it to the root folder (where you were before)
 - Run it

-- 🟢 : you are sure of the code that is running on your computer
+#### Pros and cons
-- 🔴 : little bit complicated
+🟢 : you are sure of the code that is running on your computer 🔴 : little bit complicated

 ## Developers 🔧